othmane-zizi-pro/Easy-Habit-Tracker/README.md

-# HabitTrack – Build Better Habits, One Day at a Time
+# Easy Habit Tracker – Build Better Habits, One Day at a Time

-**HabitTrack** is the ultimate companion for creating and maintaining positive habits.
+**Easy Habit Tracker** is the ultimate companion for creating and maintaining positive habits.
 Whether you're aiming to drink more water, exercise regularly, or read daily, HabitTrack makes it easy to stay on track and achieve your goals.

 ## 🌟 Features